gibbed/JC4AnticrashHook/README.md

 * This hook applies to the first version of Just Cause 4 released on Steam. **No other version.**
 * There is a performance hit for using this hook.
 How significant?
 I couldn't tell you.
 * There is a possibility of incorrect graphics when the issue occurs.
 Can't do anything about that.
+* If you have any software that does anything funny to D3D11, it's possible this hook will not work properly.
+Can't do anything about that.

 ## Usage